Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 Building on the previous discussion, if the deploymentProvider details are not included within `outputResources` for Azure resources, should we consistently list the `az` provider in the `deploymentProviders` for sake of consistentcy and clarity?

+### Should `outputResources` include `existing` resources as well?

+Currently, `outputResources` only contains created or updated resources.
+Should we expand the property to include `existing` resources?

 ## Out of scope

 ### Portal UI design